memeLab/Jandig/docs/publicando-obras-ingles.rst

    Marker generator page

 Ok, so now that you have uploaded your image, go ahead and download the two files that will be given to you by Jandig, the .patt Marker file and the image Marker file.
-For the sake of brevity and simpicity of this manual, the pattern file (.patt) is the file created and used by most AR toolkits as the pattern the AR technology will recognize.
+For the sake of brevity and simplicity of this manual, the pattern file (.patt) is the file created and used by most AR toolkits as the pattern the AR technology will recognize.

 Store these two files in a safe location, for safekeeping.